 Human Rights Commission welcomes the recommendation, “The Convention at the Rights of the Child is apparent that a court docket must constantly recollect the high-quality pastimes of the child as primary attention,” stated Human Rights Commissioner Edward Santow.

-“While we recognize that kids can be prone to be influenced using bad human beings around them, additionally they have a number of the pleasant possibilities for turning their lives around.”
+“While we recognize that kids can be prone to be influenced using bad human beings around them, they also have several pleasant possibilities for turning their lives around.”

 “Ultimately, we need to rehabilitate and re-combine them back into our society, and I suppose that constantly has to be an essential focus when we are coping with kids,” he said.
-Bail can most effective be granted to humans charged with serious terrorism offenses wherein there are remarkable instances.
-If the individual charged is very younger, their age must be primary attention.
+Bail can most effectively be granted to humans charged with serious terrorism offenses, wherein there are remarkable instances.
+If the individual charged is very young, their age must be of primary attention.
 However, that isn’t always clean in the Crimes Act.